Asmod4n/mruby-getpass/README.md

 # mruby-getpass
-Securely read passwords from the command prompt
+Read passwords from the command prompt

 Example
 =======